sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 ==========================================
 Install a *DigiCert* certificate on the UI
 ==========================================
+Certificates can be stored in different formats.
+Different systems use different formats.
+The two important formats are:

+    *PEM: stores keys and certificates in separate ascii-files; this format is used by the Grid middleware and storage programs;
+    *PKCS12: stores keys and certificates in one binary file; this format is used by browsers.
+DigiCert creates PKCS12 files
 In order to install the *DigiCert* certificate on the :abbr:`UI (User Interface)`, you need to export it first from your browser, copy it to your :ref:`UI account <get-ui-account>` and convert it to .pem format.
 This section shows you how to do this.

 Export certificate from browser